ferdinraphael/hp-2025/scenes/scene-1.md

 The Dursleys had a perfect life, nothing to be ashamed of.
 Nothing except a very bothersome secret.
 They tried their best to bury it — to pretend it had never existed at all.
 No one could find out about the Potters.

 Lily Potter was Petunia Dursley's sister, but they hadn't spoken in many years.
-Mrs. Dursley did everything she could to erase her sister — and her useless husband — from her life.
+Mrs Dursley did everything she could to erase her sister — and her useless husband — from her life.
 They knew the Potters had a son, about the same age as their son Dudley.
 And they definitely could not let that boy have any influence over their precious son.

 ---